Node.js

 Session.unmarshal(data: string): Session; // static

-marshal() returns JSON you can stuff into a database. load and unmarshal rebuild the session.
+marshal() returns JSON ready for a database. load and unmarshal rebuild the session from disk or the JSON string.

 Cookies